bbqkees/ems-esp-domoticz-plugin/README.md

 ## Issues
 If you find a problem with the plugin, just open an issue here.<br>
+Als if you are missing parameters just let me know.

+## ToDo list
+The mixer logic got a bit more complex in EMS-ESP V2.
+There are now too many possible ID's and HC's so I need to create an elegant solution for this that fits into the limitations of the Domoticz Python plugin system.

 ## Credits
 This plugin was based on the beta version version created by [Gert05](https://github.com/Gert05)